 The red grape variety comes from the Turkey

 ; the name means "black pumpkin".
 Synonyms are Karalahana, Kara Lahna, Kara Lakana, Lachna Kara, Lahna Kara and Sota.
 The parentage is unknown.
-The medium to late-ripening vine is generally resistant to various vine diseases.
-It produces dark-colored, full-bodied, acid-rich red wines with pronounced tannins and aromas of black and red berries as well as aging potential.
-The variety comes from the south coast of the Dardanelles in the extreme west of Turkey.
-It used to be mainly for the production of spirits.
-Today, it serves primarily as a color-enhancing blend.
+The medium to late ripening vine is generally well resistant to various vine diseases.
+It produces dark-colored, full-bodied, acid-stressed red wines with distinctive tannins and aromas of black and red berries as well as aging potential.
+The variety comes from the south coast of the Dardanelles in the far west of Turkey.
+In the past it was mainly used for the production of brandy.
+Today it mainly serves as a color-enhancing blend.
 In 2010, an acreage of four hectares was recorded.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012